quadrate-language/quadrate/docs/docs/docs/learn/6-error-handling/basics.md

 		// Success: result is on stack
 		"Result: " print print nl
 	} else {
-		// Error: error value is on stack drop
-		"Division failed!" print nl
+		// Error: stack is unchanged from before the call "Division failed!" print nl
 	}
 }